displayinline/envastats/readme.md

 Envastats is a Chrome extension built to provide meaningful reports about sales on Envato's marketplaces.
 At first I wanted to display a simple chart of sales, but after way more time than planned, I ended up with a multiple features widgetized dashboard - I just don't know how to keep things simple...

-Currently this extension is still in beta, so if you notice bug please report them using the bug tracking system.
+The extension is available on the Chrome Web Store : https://chrome.google.com/webstore/detail/bkaipliggfhnndndlohjnfcblckmabmk

 ## Main features